 This is not a complete list of side effects and others may occur.
 Call your doctor for medical advice about side effects.
 You may report side effects to FDA at 1-800-FDA-1088.

 Ask your doctor before using a stomach acid medicine (including Alka-Seltzer or sodium bicarbonate).
 Some of these medicines can change the way your body absorbs Adzenys XR-ODT, and may increase side effects.

-Many drugs can interact with Adzenys XR-ODT.
+Many drugs can affect Adzenys XR-ODT.
 This includes prescription and over-the-counter medicines, vitamins, and herbal products.
-Not all possible interactions are listed in this medication guide.
+Not all possible interactions are listed here.
 Tell your doctor about all your current medicines and any medicine you start or stop using.